millerms/RecoveryDharmaBVT/_pages/resources.md

   overlay_color: rgba(16, 61, 45, 0.8)
   overlay_filter: "0.05"
   overlay_image: "/assets/images/vt/misty-lake.webp"
 excerpt: "This page offers a curated collection of resources to support your Recovery Dharma practice, meditation journey, and connection to the wider community.
-Recovery isn't solitary, here's the village to support your practice.
-You’ll find links to in-person and online RD meetings, the Recovery Dharma book, guided meditations, official RD online platforms, and other local meditation groups in the Burlington, VT area across a variety of Buddhist and mindfulness traditions.
-These resources are like a Dharma toolkit: books as wisdom maps, meetings as shared shelters."
+Recovery isn't solitary, here's the village to support your practice."
 ---

+ Below you’ll find links to in-person and online RD meetings, the Recovery Dharma book, guided meditations, official RD online platforms, and other local meditation groups in the Burlington, VT area across a variety of Buddhist and mindfulness traditions.
+These resources are like a Dharma toolkit: books as wisdom maps, meetings as shared shelters.

 ## RD Meetings
 {: .reveal .reveal--up }